-Panasonic G9 versus Sony A9
+Panasonic G9 vs Sony A9

 The Panasonic Lumix DC-G9 and the Sony Alpha A9 are two digital cameras that were announced, respectively, in November 2017 and April 2017.
 Both the G9 and the A9 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G9) and a full frame (A9) sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Sony provides 24 MP.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Sony provides 24 MP.

 Body comparison: Panasonic G9 vs Sony A9